 This file may be used to derive person-based ratio estimates.
 However, when calculating ratio estimates where the denominator is persons, care should be taken to properly define and estimate the unit of analysis up to person level.
-For example, the mean expense for persons with prescribed medicine purchases is estimated as,
+For example, the mean expense for persons with prescribed medicine purchases is estimated as, and

-$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on this file (5) where W_i is the sampling weight (PERWT99F) for person i and $Z_i = \sum RXXP99X_i$ across all prescription purchases for person i.
+$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on this file (5)

+W_i is the sampling weight (PERWT02F) for person i

+$Z_i = \sum RXXP02X_i$ across all prescription purchases for person i.
-4.4.2 Person-Based Ratio Estimates Relative to the Entire Population

-If the ratio relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one prescribed medicine event are represented on this data file.
-In this case the person level file, which has data for all sampled persons, must be used to estimate the total number of persons (i.e. those with use and those without use).
-For example, to estimate the proportion of civilian non-institutionalized population of the U.S. with at least one prescribed medicine event with RXNDC = "00093310905" (Amoxicillin) in 1999, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
+4.4.2 Person-Based Ratio Estimates Relative to the Entire Population estimate the total number of persons (i.e. those with use and those without use).
+For example, to estimate the proportion of civilian non-institutionalized population of the U.S. with at least one prescribed medicine event with RXNDC = "00093310905" (Amoxicillin) in 2002, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
 That is,